 The meetings draw some of the most significant figures in government.
 Speakers have included: Presidents George H.W.
 Bush, George W. Bush, Barack Obama, and Donald Trump; Vice Presidents Dick Cheney and Mike Pence; Amb.
 Nikki Haley; Secretary of Defense James Mattis; Secretary of State Rex Tillerson; Secretary of Labor Elaine Chao; former Govs.
 Haley Barbour (MS), Chris Christie (NJ), Mitch Daniels (IN), Luis Fortuño (PR), Michael Leavitt (UT), Bob McDonnell (VA), Tim Pawlenty (MN), Rick Perry (TX) and Mitt Romney(MA); former NYC Mayor Rudy Giuliani; former Speaker of the U.S. House of Representatives Newt Gingrich; former United Kingdom Prime Ministers Tony Blair and Theresa May; College Football Hall of Fame Coach Lou Holtz; motivational speaker Simon Sinek; Arthur Brooks, author and former President of American Enterprise Institute; conservative radio hosts Hugh Hewitt and Denis Prager; Jim Koch, co-founder and chairman of the Boston Beer Company, the producers of Samuel Adams beer; presidential biographer Jon Meacham; and U.S. Army Capt. (ret.)
 Sean Parnell, best selling author of Outlaw Platoon.

-The Congressional Institute sponsors annual planning retreats for House Republican chiefs of staff, and legislative and communications directors.
+The Congressional Institute sponsors annual planning conferences for House Republican chiefs of staff, and legislative and communications directors.
 These meetings give staffers the chance to meet their colleagues, hear from subject-matter experts, and inspirational speakers.
 The conferences are family-friendly events that take place away from Washington, DC.

 Each office on Capitol Hill functions, essentially, as its own small business with its own budget and internal HR practices in addition to the rules and regulations set by each chamber of Congress.
 These individual offices encompass locations in Washington, DC, and throughout each congressional district.
 Management expert Mark Horstman of Manager Tools, Inc., has been a fixture at the chiefs of staff meetings, discussing best practices for hiring, internal meetings, supervisor processes, and other issues that are common to office management.
 Unique issues can arise at this juncture of politics and official office management, though, and Mark devotes a significant amount of time to answering questions from the chiefs.